hifiberry/hifiberry-os/doc/services.md

 Roon is a high-end music player.
 It uses a proprietary protocol.
 Therefore, the sources for this player are not included.

-## Spotifyd
+## Vollibrespot

-Spotifyd implements a Spotify connect receiver.
+Vollibrespot implements a Spotify connect receiver.

 ## Squeezelite